jorgectf/rtmp_relay/README.md

 # Configuration

 RTMP relay configuration files are YAML-based.
 It must start with servers array.
-Each server has following attributes:
+Each server has the following attributes:

 * *endpoints* – array of endpoint descriptors
   * *applicationName* – for host streams this is the filter of incoming stream application names (can contain a regex), for client streams this is the name of the application (optional)